auth0/docs/articles/quickstart/webapp/django/01-login.md

 ## Create application

-For this guide we demonstrate how to integrate Auth0 with a Python application using the <a href="https://www.djangoproject.com/" target="_blank">Django framework</a> and <a href="https://authlib.org/" target="_blank">Authlib</a>.
+For this guide we demonstrate how to integrate Auth0 with a Python application using the <a href="https://www.djangoproject.com/" target="_blank" rel="noreferrer">Django framework</a> and <a href="https://authlib.org/" target="_blank" rel="noreferrer">Authlib</a>.
 Let's start by ensuring Django is installed on your system.
 From your shell, run the following command:

 ```sh
 pip install django~=4.0